Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts: Application to the NACC data

 In Figure \ref{fig:CDRdist}, we plot the CDR distribution for the complete cases, the individuals missing at least one outcome variable, and the entire data set, respectively.
 If the data was missing completely at random, we would expect the CDR score distribution to be mostly constant across all missing patterns of the data.
 However, we observe that for the complete cases, the dementia group (CDR score of 1, 2, or 3) makes up less than 20\%, but the dementia group is close to 40\% of the data that has at least one missing outcome variable.
 This suggests that the dementia group is severely underrepresented when we only perform analysis on the complete cases.
 Thus, from the plots, we can visually postulate the MCAR assumption to be unreasonable.

 We select the model using prior knowledge.
-Since the CDR score has five levels, we also choose the same number.
+Since the scientific community previously determined that five levels for the CDR score was appropriate, we also choose the same number.
 A similar number of groups will help with interpretability, and five is small enough that the number of parameters is manageable.